 - Exports → IGST at applicable rate (refundable) or zero-rated with Letter of Undertaking

-The Place of Supply field determines which tax applies — not the shipping address.
 For services, place of supply rules vary by service type (refer to Section 12 and 13 of the IGST Act).

-GST Invoice Number Format
+What Is the Correct GST Invoice Number Format?

 The invoice number must be: